Structural Heart Disease Fellowship at Princeton Baptist Medical Center 2018 Updated – An Overview

 - Alcohol Septal Ablation >25

-- Transcatheter Mitral Valve Replacement (Starting in next few months)
+- Transcatheter Mitral Valve Replacement (Starting in next 2 months, part of ongoing Trials)

 - Transcatheter Tricuspid Valve Repair